skojaku/digitalgarden/src/site/notes/teaching/datavis/note/Tidy Data.md

 # Tidy Data
 updated: 2022-09-19

-This is my note on Wickham, H. .
+Wickham, H. .
 (2014).
 Tidy Data. _Journal of Statistical Software_, _59_(10), 1–23. https://doi.org/10.18637/jss.v059.i10
 [paper](https://www.jstatsoft.org/article/view/v059i10)

 ## Why should we tidy data?
-Many data science projects spent mostly on clearning data, e.g., homogenizing data types, removing outliers, imputing missing values, and storing them into a handy and convinient database.
+Many data science projects spent most time on clearning data, e.g., homogenizing data types, removing outliers, imputing missing values, and storing them into a handy and convinient database.
 The clearning is not once-in-a-project process but must be repeated over the couse of analysis.
 One study shows that 80% of data analysis is devoted for data clearning and preparations [paper](https://www.amazon.com/Exploratory-Data-Mining-Cleaning/dp/0471268518).
 Having a tidy dataset lets us focus on more interesting problem, rather than focusing on uninteresting work of data clearning.

 ## What is Tidy data?
 Tidy data is a set of guidlines on how to structure data and its semantics.
 In tidy data, a dataset is a collection of values.
 Every value belongs to a variable and an observation.
 A variable contains all values of the same attribute *across* different observational unit.
 An observation contains all variables of different attributes for the same observational unit.